-Came the time to admit me to school, and I was enrolled in the Convent school attached to the same church, which enabled me to attend all the entertainment programs and films organised by the church, and seeing the beautiful tableaux set up in the Church, of the Sheep shed with Mother Mary holding the Divine infant Jesus in her arms, and Father Joseph looking lovingly upon the two, as also the morning star shining over all of them.
+Came the time to admit me to school, and I was enrolled into the Convent of Jesus and Mary School attached to the same church, which enabled me to attend all the entertainment programs and films organised by the church, and seeing the beautiful tableaux set up in the Church, of the Sheep shed with Mother Mary holding the Divine infant Jesus in her arms, and Father Joseph looking lovingly upon the two, as also the morning star which guided the three Wise Men from the East, shining over all of them.

-Thus, the Christian religion has come to acquire a place of importance for me, next to Hinduism.
+Thus, the Christian religion has come to acquire a place of importance for me, as a second religion next to Hinduism.

 (B) I therefore wondered if there was any way in which the people of all the religions can be persuaded to view X’ Mas as a festival that holds relevance to the followers of all the religions in India, and in other parts of the World, which can be celebrated by all WITHOUT having to change one’s faith.

 An excellent example and precedent for this is, the Harvest festival ‘ONAM’ of Kerala, observed in Honour of the Puranic King Mahabali, in the period between August and September, that is, the Sanskrit month Bhadrapad, which is celebrated with equal enthusiasm and gaiety by all Malyalees irrespective of their faith, though it is originally a Hindu festival.

 On the personal level, Some Muslims in Gujarat and Maharashtra also join the Ganesh Chaturthi festival,and even install the Ganpati idol at home, as in Salman Khan’s house!
 However this individual worship of deities of other faiths is limited to very few households.